Your First Study

 Then enter the consent materials you want to be presented to the participants before joining the study.
 Ethica asks participants to consent to these before they can register in your study.

 Then you can choose what time you expect participants to start their participation, what time their participation is expected to end, and how many days they are expected to be part of the study.
-You can read more details on how the combination of these values allows you to configure the participation period of your participants.
+You can read more details in the Participation Period article on how the combination of these values allows you to configure the participation period of your participants.

 When done, click on